ethanwillis/rev-ai-docs/Quickstart-cURL.md

 ### Submitting a job

 There are two ways of placing a new Job.
 The first is via uploading a file from the local filesystem.
 The second is via fetching a media file from a publicly accessible URL.
+In this quickstart, we'll just cover uploading a local file.
 We are using an MP3 file for the example, however we support many media filetypes.
 For an exhaustive list of supported file types & codecs please see this [reference](supported_codecs.md).
-In this quickstart, we'll just cover uploading a local file.

 #### Submitting a local file for transcription

 Find an audio file on your local machine that you'd like to transcribe.
 If you don't have one, you can download [this file](https://support.rev.com/hc/en-us/article_attachments/200043975/FTC_Sample_1_-_Single.mp3) Replace /path/to/media_file.mp3 with the location of the file on your computer that you would like to send.

-1. Open your terminal window and set your variables in the terminal window
+1. Open your terminal window and set your variables

    ```sh
     REV_ACCESS_TOKEN="your access token goes here"